juanpc2018/Win8.1x32-HP-Stream-7-install/README.md

 Thats why the "special" Windows version cannot be downloaded from Microsoft website.

-if you upgraded W8.1 to free W10 update and didnt like it, wanted to rollback and re-install Windows 8.1 but your HDD was small, usually Rollback partition was deleted, and can´t re-install Win8.1 with standard official iso installers.
+if you upgraded W8.1 to free W10 update and didnt like it, wanted to rollback and re-install Windows 8.1 later, but your HDD was small, usually the Rollback partition was deleted because it was imposible to use W10, Now can´t re-install Win8.1 with standard official iso installers.

 Option A)
 buy another Windows license if you want to use standard windows installer.
 Pay for something you already have paid.
 Worse option, but has some advantages.
-Full Retail Licence allows multiple languages, and is Not Hardware locked. you can create a restore back-up and move windows to another hardware.
+Full Retail Licence allows multiple languages, and is Not Hardware locked. you can create a restore back-up and move Windows to another Hardware.
-HP Tablet does Not allow to remove the ssd drive.
+HP Tablet does Not allow to remove ssd drive.

 Option B)
 create your own RTM Core Windows Bing installer DVD